usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 </agencyGroup>
 ```

-# 17 Amendment Documents Model (introduced in v2.1.0)
+# 17 Amendment Documents Model

 ## 17.1 Concept

-Amendment documents have a unique structure that differs significantly from other legislative documents (introduced in v2.1.0).
+Amendment documents have a unique structure that differs significantly from other legislative documents.
 These documents require specialized metadata and content organization to properly represent the amendment instructions and their associated content.
 Unlike traditional legislative documents, amendment documents focus on describing changes to existing legislation rather than establishing new law.

-## 17.2 Amendment Document Structure (introduced in v2.1.0)
+## 17.2 Amendment Document Structure

 Amendment documents use specialized elements that are equivalents to the standard document structure:

-- **`<amendMeta>`** (introduced in v2.1.0) - Machine-processable metadata specific to amendment documents
+- **`<amendMeta>`** - Machine-processable metadata specific to amendment documents
-- **`<amendPreface>`** (introduced in v2.1.0) - Rendered prefatory material for amendment documents
+- **`<amendPreface>`** - Rendered prefatory material for amendment documents
-- **`<amendMain>`** (introduced in v2.1.0) - Main content containing amendment instructions
+- **`<amendMain>`** - Main content containing amendment instructions

 This parallel structure allows amendment documents to maintain the same organizational principles as other USLM documents while accommodating their unique requirements.

-## 17.3 Amendment Instructions (introduced in v2.1.0)
+## 17.3 Amendment Instructions

-Within the `<amendMain>` element, individual amendment instructions are delineated using **`<amendmentInstruction>`** elements (introduced in v2.1.0).
+Within the `<amendMain>` element, individual amendment instructions are delineated using **`<amendmentInstruction>`** elements.
 Each instruction contains:

 - **`<num>`** - Amendment number (when present)
 - **`<content>`** - Content of the amendment instruction

-The content lines are always numbered, and instruction lines may be numbered depending on the value of the **`@amendmentInstructionLineNumbering`** attribute (introduced in v2.1.0) on the `<amendMain>` element.
+The content lines are always numbered, and instruction lines may be numbered depending on the value of the **`@amendmentInstructionLineNumbering`** attribute on the `<amendMain>` element.

 ### 17.3.1 Example Amendment Instruction